MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-uefi-v2-0-weg.md

 4. Reboot to Firmware User Interface(UI) and switch settings to boot to UEFI (if you need to boot back into Win7, you will need CSM enabled for now)

-5. Boot to WinPE on USB/CD/DVD device (‘Secure Boot’ must be disabled to boot to alternative boot device
+5. Boot to WinPE on USB/CD/DVD device (**Secure Boot** must be disabled to boot to the alternative boot device).

 6. Use Diskpart.exe to wipe clean primary boot disk.

-NOTE If more than one disk present, verify that disk 0 is the primary boot device before ‘cleaning’ disk as this will wipe all data on disk.
+**Note** If more than one disk is present, verify that disk 0 is the primary boot device before cleaning the disk, as this will wipe all data on the disk.

 7. There are several options at this point, and the IT Person may need to contact System OEM for specific instructions/configuration options.

     1. Pop in clean installation media and run setup.exe.
 There is a chance that installation process will detect CSM and re-install in Legacy boot/BIOS mode.

-    2. From step\#5, still within Diskpart.exe with primary boot disk selected run "Convert GPT"
+    2. From step 5, still within Diskpart.exe with primary boot disk selected, run "Convert GPT"

-        1. Now pop in installation media, reboot and go through setup.
+        1. Insert the installation media, reboot, and go through setup.
 If you encounter an error message with similar text to "cannot install to selected device" or "disk format not supported" then boot device is detecting CSM and attempting to boot to Legacy boot MBR method.

         2. Alternatively, follow steps to manually configure GPT disk for UEFI Boot method.
-Looking at "[Recommended UEFI-Based Disk-Partition Configurations](https://technet.microsoft.com/en-us/library/dd744301(v=ws.10).aspx)" then run through setup.exe targeting 3<sup>rd</sup> partition.
+Looking at [Recommended UEFI-Based Disk-Partition Configurations](https://technet.microsoft.com/en-us/library/dd744301(v=ws.10).aspx) then run through setup.exe targeting 3rd partition.

-8. Once Windows 7 is installed on System and up and running (you may need to patch to latest version(s)) then upgrade to Win10
+8. Once Windows 7 is installed on System and up and running (you may need to patch to latest version(s)) then upgrade to Windows 10

 9. Once Windows 10 is installed and patched, test with disabling CSM and work with manufacture to enable security options available on this system.

-    **NOTE** In some scenarios, firmware has UEFI specific boot options.
+    **Note** In some scenarios, firmware has UEFI specific boot options.
 For example, select; a) boot option or b) UEFI boot option.

 ### Related Resources